mursisoy/speech-recog-ulpdsp/README.md

 # Speech Recognition on C55xx ULP DSP Family

-This system is an approach of a basic speech recognition processing system.
+This project implements a speaker recognition alforithm we designed based on Mel filterbank analysis.

-It was designed for Microprocessors Architecture subject in Telecomunications Engineering Grade at Unizar.
+The system was built for our Microprocessor Architecture subject in our Telecomunications Engineering degree at Universidad de Zaragoza.

 ## Code Composer v6 Project Settings
-For building and debugging we have to take care for some configurations as is detailed afterwards:
+Before building and debugging we have to take care of some configurations:
 In Project Properties:

 * Linker Command File: lnkx.cmd